This article covers the following topics:

 You can add a...

-How to Create a New Report and add to Dashboard
+How to Create a New Report with a Chart and add the Chart to a Dashboard

 Click on “Add › New Report” and then give your new report a name, add a description if you choose to, select a Folder for the report to be stored in, and then select the Record Type and which type of report table you are creating.
 Finally, click on “Create” ⤵